EdAlegrid/http-api/README.md

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour4.svg?sanitize=true)
 [](quicktour.svg)

-Every developer is familiar with http api and this demo quickly illustrates how we can create a classic client-server application using http.
+Every developer is familiar with http api and this demo quickly illustrates how we can create a classic client-server application using http api.

 ### Device1